-Are you ready to take the next steps toward studying abroad?
+Are you ready to take the next steps toward studying or interning abroad?

 The Center for Global Engagement offers comprehensive study abroad advising services to current and prospective students.
 Whether you are new to study abroad and need help with the basics or are well versed in all your options, our peer advisors and coordinators are here to assist you with every step of the process from selecting a study abroad program, to preparing for departure, to facilitating the transfer credit process upon your return to campus.

 Choosing the study abroad experience that’s right for you is always exciting and sometimes challenging.
 To help you determine your priorities, we have put together the following list of questions as a guide: